 They should tell you up-front how much you will pay for their services.
 You should also be told if an adviser is paid commission.
 Once your broker makes a product recommendation they must give you a mortgage illustration document(s).
 This document is usually called a Key Facts Illustration.

 By 2019, the European Standard Information Sheet (ESIS) will replace the current KFI.
 The ESIS document is similar to the KFI but with some additional details about the mortgage they’re offering you.

 Some mortgage advisers and lenders may give you the ESIS when they recommend a mortgage or make a mortgage offer.
 While others may continue to give you an enhanced version of the existing KFI document or provide additional supplements containing the additional information as needed until then.

 Look at comparison websites

-Comparison websites are a good starting point if you’re trying to find a mortgage tailored to your needs.
+Comparison websites are a good starting point if you’re trying to see what sort of deals are available on the market.

 We recommend the following websites for comparing mortgages:

 - Comparison websites won’t all give you the same results, so make sure you use more than one site before making a decision.

 - It is also important to do some research into the type of product and features you need before making a purchase or changing supplier.